Abu Bakr Effendi: Early life

 He was born in Ottoman province Shahrizor Eyalet.
-His father, Molla Omar Al-Baghdadi, an Ottoman Governor, was killed by local tribesmen uprising against the authority.
+His father, Molla Omar Al-Baghdadi, an Ottoman Governor, was killed in a local nationalist Kurdish uprising against the Ottoman authority.
 He studied at the madrassa originally set up by his ancestor Abu Nasr Al-Amiyr Sulaymaan Al-Qurashiy Al-Amjadiy (c.
-1060 - c.1134) for any who wish to learn.
-Not much is known of Abu Nasr Al-Amiyr Sulaymaan from Effendi's personal documents.
+1060 - c.
+1134) for any who wish to learn.
+He also studied in Makkah, and joined his family in Erzurum.
+His Cousin and future son in law was Seyyid Abdürrezzak ilmi Efendi.
+He is also the great-uncle of %C3%96mer Nasuhi Bilmen.
+Not much is known of Emir Sulaymaan from Effendi's personal documents.
 He was however a contemporary of Suleyman Ghazi, the founder of the Ottoman Empire and Suleyman Sultan of Rum.

 He undertook further studies and in Erzurum, and then went to Istanbul in 1862 to ask for help for the people of Erzurum, who were suffering the effects of famine.
 He was then asked by the government to give holy teachings in the Cape Colony.
 This came about after Queen Victoria had written to Sultan Abdulaziz to ask him to send someone, as discord had arisen among the Cape Malays between groups who had been isolated from their mother tongue and original religious traditions.
 On 3 September or October 1862, an Ottoman Imperial decree was issued for the dispatch of Abu Bakr and Omar Lutfi Effendi to the Cape.
 The two men travelled first to London via Paris on 1 December, spending two months there before travelling to Liverpool, their port of departure, whence their journey by sea took 44 days to reach the Cape.
-They arrived in the Cape on 17 January 1763.
+They arrived in the Cape on 17 January 1863.